dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 Often I will want to use the Shape Geometry constructor as a way to go about adding svg to a threejs project.
 So then one way or another I will need to crate one or more Shape objects from the SVG data when loading an SVG file.
 The good news with this is that there is a static method of the SVG loader to help with this process.

 So then when I create an instance of the SVG loader and call the load method of it, in the body of the callback function that I give the load method that will fire the file finishes loading I will have a data object.
 This data object will contain a property called paths that will be an array of [ShapePaths](https://threejs.org/docs/#api/en/extras/core/ShapePath).
 I can then loop over this paths array then and pass each instance of shapePaths to the THREE.SVGLoader.createShapes method, the returned result of this will then be an array of Shapes.
-I can then loop over this array of shapes and for eahc shape object I can use that as a way to create any kind of buffer geometry with a buffer geomerty constrcuor that will take a shape as an argument, such as the THREE.ShapeGeometry constructor.
+I can then loop over this array of shapes and for each shape object I can use that as a way to create any kind of buffer geometry with a buffer geometry constructor that will take a shape as an argument, such as the THREE.ShapeGeometry constructor.

-For this example on making shapes from loaded SVG data then I have a helper function that will create and return an array of shape geomerties.
-I then have another helper function that will create an array of mesh objects by calling this other helper function that creates the array of shape geomeries, then making a mesh object for each of them.
+For this example on making shapes from loaded SVG data then I have a helper function that will create and return an array of shape geometries.
+I then have another helper function that will create an array of mesh objects by calling this other helper function that creates the array of shape geometries, then making a mesh object for each of them.

 For this example with the create mesh objects helper I am using the [basic material](/2018/05/05/threejs-basic-material/) for starters.
 Each time I create the instance of the basic material I can use the color data from the svg for each path for setting the defuse color for each basic material.
-Sense these are 2d shapes that I am addine into threejs I might want to set the [depthWrite](https://threejs.org/docs/#api/en/materials/Material.depthWrite) property to false.
-Also it would be a good idea to set the side peoperty of the material to the THREE.DocubleSide constant.
+Sense these are 2d shapes that I am adding into threejs I might want to set the [depthWrite](https://threejs.org/docs/#api/en/materials/Material.depthWrite) property to false.
+Also it would be a good idea to set the side property of the material to the THREE.DocubleSide constant.

 ```js
 // shape SVG DEMO